Sustainable economic development in the mining sector

 Title: Integrated economic development in the mining sector

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Democratic Republic of the Congo

-The Democratic Republic of the Congo (DR Congo) has endured a long period of conflict, political instability and mismanagement.
+The Democratic Republic of Congo (DR Congo) has experienced a long period of conflicts, political instability and mismanagement.
 It can no longer perform the basic tasks of a state and is therefore considered a failed state.
 At the same time, it is one of the most resource-rich countries in the world.
 Mining has a share of more than 20 per cent of gross domestic product (GDP) It is practised both industrially and in an artisanal way, and is regarded as a central economic factor.
 Almost more than one third of state revenues are derived from this area.
 However, so far growth and revenues have not led to a tangible reduction of the extreme poverty in the country.

 Although many multi-national mining companies have opened branches in DR Congo, this has resulted in only few jobs.
 Small and medium-sized enterprises (SMEs) have only limited access to international markets.
 There is also a shortage of skilled workers.
 At the same time, thousands of people are working under dangerous conditions in artisanal mining without an official employment contract or work permit.
 Here, they extract minerals with only the simplest of means – often using their bare hands.
 Many families rely on the income from these activities to survive.